formidablejs/formidablejs.org/docs/first-steps.md

 app.initiate(app.make(Kernel))
 ```

-There's also a `server.cli.imba` file, which is responsible for making the Application's core available to the CLI, this file is also used by `Jest` for testing purposes.
+There's also a `server.app.imba` file, which is responsible for making the Application's core available to the CLI, this file is also used by `Jest` for testing purposes.

 ```py
 import { Kernel } from '@formidablejs/framework'